Beaches

 Goose Rocks is located in a protected bay, between Cape Porpoise and Biddeford’s Fortune’s Rocks.

-Colony Beach
+Colony Beach in Kennebunkport

-From this short but easy-to-access beach you can watch the yachts and lobstermen enter and exit the breakwater that guards the Kennebunk River, and you can see spectacular sunrises, sunsets and fireworks on the 4th of July.
+From this short but easy-to-access beach, you can watch the yachts and lobstermen enter and exit the breakwater that guards the Kennebunk River, and you can see spectacular sunrises, sunsets and fireworks on the 4th of July.

-Gooches Beach, Middle Beach, and Mother’s Beach
+Gooches Beach, Middle Beach, and Mother’s Beach in Kennebunk

+These are some of Southern Maine’s sandy beaches and offer a playground and tidal pools.
 These Kennebunk beaches are all connected by a sidewalk and make for a nice oceanfront stroll.

-Long Sand Beach
+Long Sands Beach in York

 Ogunquit Beach

-Ogunquit Beach is highly known as one of Maine’s best beaches – three miles long from the southernmost section – near the village of Ogunquit where the Ogunquit Rivers flows out to the sea, to Footbridge Beach and Moody Beach at the northeasternmost reach.
+Ogunquit Beach is highly known as one of Maine’s best beaches – 3 miles long from the southernmost section – near the village of Ogunquit where the Ogunquit Rivers flows out to the sea, to Footbridge Beach and Moody Beach at the northeasternmost reach.

 Ogunquit Beach has a broad, rather flat stretch of sand, especially during low tide, making it ideal for families or a pickup game of beach ball or Frisbee.

-From Ogunquit Beach, you can walk the well-known Marginal Way which is a three-mile path along the coast to Perkins Cove – a charming fishing village with shops, eateries, boats, and a working drawbridge.
+From Ogunquit Beach, you can walk the well-known Marginal Way which is a 3-mile path along the coast to Perkins Cove – a charming fishing village with shops, eateries, boats, and a working drawbridge.

-Wells Beach and Drake’s Island Beach
+Wells Beach and Drakes Island Beach

 Scarborough Beach State Park